ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 # The `ActionDefinition` class

-An `Action` is the base building block that the script generator will use to build up scripts.
+An `ActionDefinition` is the base building block that the script generator will use to build up scripts.
 It is essentially a wrapper around a python function that can tell us:
 - Whether a given set of inputs is valid
 - The types of the parameters
 - Possibly other metadata in future